 If you have time for another wine museum, visit the new Cité du Vin.
 This museum opened in 2016 and is in a contemporary building offering an interactive experience.
 It covers the history of wine as a whole, not just regionally.
 End your tour at the Belvedere on the top floor with a tasting and unparalleled views of Bordeaux.
 Between the restaurants, shops and permanent exhibition, you could spend the majority of the day there.

+Purchase entry tickets ahead of time and skip the line.
 Open 7 days a week (closed on Mondays in January).
-Entrance fee and tasting 20 euros per person.

 After you’ve spent a few hours learning about wine at the museums, continue the wine experience and enjoy the offerings at one of the city’s amazing wine bars.